fitzhavey/vue-json-tree-view/README.md

-# vue-json-tree-view
+# vue-component-seed

-A JSON Tree View Component.
+A seed for vue component